 Some will produce faster than others.
 Some might not work.
 Some will be amazing.
 It’s a great way to enhance your garden’s overall offerings while introducing a touch of mystery and drama into your planting plans…

-If you’d like to learn comprehensive mushroom cultivation, we run awesome Mushroom Cultivation Courses in Sydney and beyond…
+If you’d like to learn comprehensive mushroom cultivation, we run online Mushroom Cultivation Courses for students around the world.

 Big thanks to the crew at Fungi Perfecti for being world-class legends and for continuing to innovate in mushroom cultivation techniques of all types and at all scales.
 With these folks around, Mushrooms might just infact save the world.